DevExpress/devextreme-documentation/concepts/05 Widgets/SelectBox/05 Customize Item Appearance.md

 ---

 Using similar techniques, you can customize the input field of the **SelectBox**.
-The template for it should be assigned to the [fieldTemplate](/api-reference/10%20UI%20Widgets/dxSelectBox/1%20Configuration/fieldTemplate.md '/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#fieldTemplate') option.
+The template for it should be assigned to the [fieldTemplate](/api-reference/10%20UI%20Widgets/dxSelectBox/1%20Configuration/fieldTemplate.md '/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#fieldTemplate') property.
 Note that the input field must contain the [TextBox](/api-reference/10%20UI%20Widgets/dxTextBox '/Documentation/ApiReference/UI_Widgets/dxTextBox/') UI component.

 ---
 ##### jQuery